code-for-canada/team-babel/wiki/project-charter.md

 ### Security
 This project has been scoped to specifically focus on publically available data.
 If using public data, then we can host the data in a cloud environment.

-### Language
-Currently verifying language requirements of the project